On representation matrices of boundary conditions in $SU(n)$ gauge theories compactified on two-dimensional orbifolds: Introduction

 In this paper, we study the existence of diagonal representatives in each equivalence class of the twist matrices in $SU(n)$ or $U(n)$ gauge theories compactified on the orbifolds $T^2/\Z N$ ($N = 2, 3, 4, 6$).
+We suppose that the theory has a global $G' = U(n)$ symmetry.
 Using constraints, unitary transformations and gauge transformations, we examine whether the twist matrices can simultaneously become diagonal or not.
-We show that at least one diagonal representative necessarily exists in each equivalence class on $T^2/\Z 2$ and $T^2/\Z 3$, but the twist matrices on $T^2/\Z 4$ and $T^2/\Z 6$ can contain not only diagonal matrices but also non-diagonal $2 \times 2$ ones and non-diagonal $3 \times 3$ and $2 \times 2$ ones, respectively, as a member of block-diagonal submatrices.
+We show that at least one diagonal representative necessarily exists in each equivalence class on $T^2/\Z 2$ and $T^2/\Z 3$, but the twist matrices on $T^2/\Z 4$ and $T^2/\Z 6$ can contain not only diagonal matrices but also non-diagonal $2 \times 2$ ones and non-diagonal $3 \times 3$ and $2 \times 2$ ones, respectively, as members of block-diagonal submatrices.

 The outline of this paper is as follows.
 In the next section, we give a proof that there exists at least one diagonal representative in all equivalence classes of the twist matrices on $S^1/\Z 2$, using a notation which is useful to analyze twist matrices on $T^2/\Z N$.
 We explain basic properties of $T^2/\Z N$ in section~\ref{sec:2Dorb}.
 Using constraints and unitary transformations, we show that any twist matrices can become block-diagonal forms with specific types of submatrices on $T^2/\Z 2$, $T^2/\Z 3$, $T^2/\Z 4$ and $T^2/\Z 6$ in section~\ref{sec:t2z2}, \ref{sec:t2z3}, \ref{sec:t2z4} and \ref{sec:t2z6}, respectively.
 Performing gauge transformations on $T^2/\Z N$ for the twist matrices with the block-diagonal forms, we examine whether the block-diagonal ones can become diagonal or not in section~\ref{Sec:GaugeTr}.
+We explore physical implications on our results in section~\ref{Sec:PhysImp}.
 In the last section, we give conclusions and discussions.
+We present the details of block-diagonalization of twist matrices on $T^2/\Z 2$, $T^2/\Z 3$, $T^2/\Z 4$ and $T^2/\Z 6$ in appendix~\ref{app:t2z2}, \ref{app:t2z3}, \ref{app:t2z4} and \ref{app:t2z6}, respectively.
 We explain possible forms of a matrix under a certain condition in appendix~\ref{ap:mmdag} and derivations of useful relations in our analyses in appendix~\ref{app:MM} and \ref{app:ap}.